malarbol/agda-unimath/src/metric-spaces/continuity-functions-metric-spaces.lagda.md

   is-uniformly-continuous-id-Metric-Space ε = ε , λ x y H → H
 ```

-### The image of a convergent sequence by a function continuous at the limit point converes to the image of the limit point
+### The image of a convergent sequence by a function continuous at the limit point converges to the image of the limit point

 ```agda
 module _